 The historic battleship launched in 1940 and battled in World War II.

-It seemed like a cruise ship than a battleship of World war II with the sun shining against the ocean behind me, and the incredible condition of the ship made it seem like it was boarding a cruise ship instead of one that had seen World War Two.
+It seemed like a cruise ship than a battleship of World war II with the sun shining against the ocean behind me, and the incredible condition of the ship.
 The ship was modestly decorated for the Christmas Holiday, and it was a fun adventure exploring the areas and passageways.
 The tales the guide told of the struggles to defend our country quickly gave me a entirely new appreciation.

 It’s truly a place to honor not only the battleship itself but all who have served our nation, and the support of their family and friends.
 To see the battle scars on the ship itself, to climb all the decks and ladders you truly get a sense of the size of the ship (I had no idea how huge the battleship truly was) and in the four hours private tour led by Jim Pobog, he really took the time to share a day in the life aboard.